-Though beet borscht is generally eaten cold, the addition of potatoes creates a more robust version for fall or winter.
+Though borscht is generally eaten cold, the addition of potatoes creates a more robust version for fall or winter.
+If you like chilled beet borscht, you’ll love this hot beet and potato borscht — it’s so warming when the cold winds blow!
 Unless you are fond of grating, doing so in a food processor makes the job much easier.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.

 Serves: 6 to 8

 - 3 to 4 cloves garlic, minced

 - 3 medium potatoes, peeled and grated

 - 1/4 cup chopped fresh dill, plus more for garnish

 - 2 to 3 tablespoons natural granulated sugar, more or less to taste